antoinetlc/paper_summaries/Papers/Image-to-Image_Translation_with_Conditional_Adversarial_Nets_Isola_et_al_CVPR17/Pix2Pix.md

 ### Context

-* The paper tackles the problem of image to image translation, i.e mapping an image to another image automatically without user intervention, using a set of paired images (input, target).
+* The paper tackles the problem of image-to-image translation, i.e mapping an image to another image automatically without user intervention, using a set of paired images (input, target).
 Such problem often arises in computer graphics and vision.
 An example could be mapping a sketch to a drawing or changing a satellite image to a map.

 ### Novelty and contributions :

-* The paper provides a general framework for image to image translation using conditonal generative adversarial networks (cGAN) that produces good results on a large variety of problems.
+* The paper provides a general framework for image-to-image translation using conditonal generative adversarial networks (cGAN) that produces good results on a large variety of problems.

-* It also studies the influence of the different architectures of the discriminator and generator and compare how changing the loss function affect the results.
+* It also studies the influence of the several architectures of the discriminator and the generator and compare how changing the loss function affects the results.

 ### Approach taken